novonordisk-research/OptiHPLCHandler/README.md

 ## Releasing

-To release a new version, update the version number in `pyproject.toml` and `src\OptiHPLCHandler\__init__.py`.
-Make a new branch and commit the changes.
+To release a new version, get all of the changes you want into the branch `main`.
+Then manually run the [release GitHub action](https://github.com/novonordisk-research/OptiHPLCHandler/actions/workflows/release.yml).

-Then run the commands
+Fetch the new branch `release`, and run the commands

 ```
 python -m build